How to Use Clarity and Saturation to Change the Tone of Photos in Lightroom Classic

 The most important thing to take away here is that you need to find what’s right for your image.
 Are you going for hyperrealism?
 If so, cranking up the clarity and saturation is a good move for you.
 Do you prefer a moodier, nostalgic photo edit?
 Explore the negative values of clarity and saturation.

 I hope this tutorial has allowed you to feel more confident in achieving your desired photo aesthetic.
-Most importantly, around, and find what looks good to you.
+Most importantly, play around, and find what looks good to you.